adf0001/test.htm/README.md

 .\node_modules\test.htm\dev-0-1-copy-files.bat
 ```

-* optional, to copy mocha tools, select 'y' to "For mocha";

-* optional, to copy develope tools, select 'y' to "Copy develope tool";

 * optional, at first time usage, select 'y' to "Install global environment";
 	or double click to run './node_modules/test.htm/dev-0-0-install-global.bat';

+* optional, to copy mocha tools, select 'y' to "Copy for mocha";

+* optional, to copy develope tools, select 'y' to "Copy develope tools";

 * optional, to copy tools for multiple projects, to the parent folder, select 'y' to "Copy tools for multiple projects";

+* optional, to copy tools for http debugging, to the parent folder, select 'y' to "Copy tools for http";

 * optional, to append project link to the found projects tools, select 'y' to "Append project link";

-* optional, to copy tools for http debugging, to the parent folder, select 'y' to "Copy tools for http";

 * optional, package 'test.htm' can be removed now, as you like;
 	select 'y' to "Remove/uninstall package 'test.htm'";